Guerrillero Heroico: Copyright status

 Ariana Hernández-Reguant addressed the image's copyright status in 2004 in her article Copyrighting Che: Art and Authorship under Cuban Late Socialism.
 She expressed a skeptical view towards Korda's heirs being able to establish ownership over the image, noting in reference to the lawsuits involving the image, "There was never any official ruling on whether the depiction constituted a violation of copyright."
 The author goes on to state that: "Korda took the picture while working for a state-run newspaper, his actual property rights would be questionable under both Cuban and international law."

-In 2007, law student Sarah Levy also addressed the potential legal status of the image in Cuba.
-It was her ultimate contention that "in Cuba the copyright protection in Korda's Guevara photograph would have already expired, and despite the claims of ownership from Korda's heirs, the State would now hold any rights associated with the photograph."
-In regards to the more commonly disseminated stylized version of the photograph, lawyers say it will be an uphill struggle to deter non-photographic use of such a widely reproduced image, other than in countries like Italy where laws protect image rights.

 Guevara's heirs also believe they have legal justification to prevent the image's "exploitation" or slander.
 Guevara's Cuban widow Aleida March stated in 2005 that "We have a plan to deal with the misuse.
 We can't attack everyone with lances like Don Quixote, but we can try to maintain the ethics of Guevara's legacy."
 In reference to this pronouncement, Guevara's daughter Aleida Guevara told Reuters, "It will be costly and difficult because each country has different laws, but a limit has to be drawn."